 - the set of Random Access Preambles and/or PRACH occasions for reconfiguration with sync, if any;

 - ra-ResponseWindow: the time window to monitor RA response(s) (SpCell only);

+Editor’s note: Agreement: If the start of ra-ResponseWindow is accurately compensated by UE-gNB RTT, ra-ResponseWindow is not extended in LEO/GEO.
+Editor: RTT estimation accuracy still to be determined by RAN1.

 - ra-ContentionResolutionTimer: the Contention Resolution Timer (SpCell only);

-- msgB-ResponseWindow: the time window to monitor RA response(s) for 2-step RA type (SpCell only).
+- msgB-ResponseWindow: the time window to monitor RA response(s) for 2-step RA type (SpCell only);

+Editor’s note: Agreement: If the start of msgB-ResponseWindow is accurately compensated by UE-gNB RTT, msgB-ResponseWindow is not extended in LEO/GEO.
+Editor: RTT estimation accuracy still to be determined by RAN1.

+- enableTA-Report: indicates whether UE-specific TA reporting during Random Access procedure is enabled.

+Editor’s note: The above may be further clarified pending agreement on applicability to RACH during connected mode.

 In addition, the following information for related Serving Cell is assumed to be available for UEs:

 - if Random Access Preambles group B is configured: